Page contents

 What food is Nafplio known for?

 Fresh Seafood!
-Being a coastal town, Nafplio offers a wide range of fresh seafood options, such as grilled octopus, fried calamari, shrimp saganaki (shrimp cooked in tomato sauce with feta cheese), and various fish dishes.
+Being a coastal town, Nafplio offers many fresh seafood options, such as grilled octopus, fried calamari, shrimp saganaki (shrimp cooked in tomato sauce with feta cheese), and various fish dishes.

 How far is it to drive from Athens to Nafplio?